-How to Make a Pie Crust, Step-by-Step
+How to Make Pie Crust Step by Step

-Whether you've never made a pie crust or you just need to sharpen your skills, you've come to the right place.
 We'll show you how to make a pie crust step by step, with lots of tips along the way.
 You'll learn how to make pie dough, how to roll it out, and how to put it in your pie pan.
 If you're looking for how to make and pre-bake pie crust (blind bake), check out how to pre-bake a pie crust.

-Here, we're following the Best-Ever Pie Crust recipe:
+We're following the Best-Ever Pie Crust recipe:

 1. There are four ingredients in a standard piecrust: flour, fat, liquid, and salt.
 Flour forms the structure and bulk of the crust, fat adds flavor and creates a flaky texture, liquid binds the dough and keeps it pliable, and salt enhances the flavor and helps brown the crust.
 See below for more info about the four basic ingredients.